CoderTristan/Ideas/README.md

 article generator with voice and event

-ai motivational movie scenes

-dream team for skills and goals

 cheat to win

 volunteering for schools

+mind map of all users spam protection pruning finds freshest nodes

+world connection finding with ai

+survival method given to ai from situation and then more theoretical paths are made from the decisions

+dream team for skills and goals

 ai stock or ceo calls analysis

-world bending coincidences mind map of all users spam protection pruning finds freshest nodes

-survival method given to ai from situation and then more theoretical paths are made from the decisions
+ai generator for athlete recovery sleep nutrition chance of injury for specific training goals training and sport